datacamp-content-public/courses-handling-missing-data-with-imputations-in-r/slides/chapter_1_25e3bda2b8a26bbfb2f6c8fdafeb3eca.md

 `@script`
-The example dataset is a rather well known machine learning dataset provided by NASA, and is taken from the "mlbench" package.
-It represents 9 independent variables of numeric data type, and 1 categorical dependent variable.
-The data features 58,000 observations, and is not in the realm of what most would consider "big data", but is ideal for demonstrating less than instantaneous imputation runtime.
+The example dataset is a dataset provided by NASA, and is taken from the "mlbench" package.
+It represents 58,000 observations, 9 numeric independent variables, and 1 categorical dependent variable.
+While this not in the realm of what most would consider "big data", it is ideal for demonstrating less than instantaneous imputation runtimes.

 ---